How To Fix Kernel Security Check Failure in Windows 11/10/8/7?

 Step 1.
 Open command prompt in Windows 11/10.

-Enter cmd in the search box and right-click the best match.
-Then select Run as Administrator.
+Type cmd in the search box, right-click the best match and select Run as Administrator.
 Click Yes to continue with administrator rights.

 Type sfc /scannow and press Enter to check and repair corrupted system files.